AUDIO VERSION: YouTube Podbean

 This is how we are sure that we have come to know Christ: by keeping His commands.
 The one who says, “I have come to know Christ,” yet doesn’t keep Christ’s commands, is a liar, and the truth is not in him.
 But whoever keeps His word, truly in him the love of God is perfected.
 This is how we know we are in Christ: The one who says he remains in Christ should walk just as Christ walked.
 (1 Jn.
 2:3-6)

 Wow, really?
 Christ is God Almighty.
 Are you really going to put yourself on the same level as God?
 John will, because John’s arrogance was out of control and ex-Pharisee Paul was right there with him, demanding sinless living from his followers as if that was actually doable.
 It’s from Paul that we get that guff about being “new creations in Christ.”
 Countless Christians have despaired over that one when no amazing change came over them at the moment of salvation.
 So why didn’t it?
 Because salvation has never been about our human nature undergoing some radical change.
-Instead, it’s always been about our Gods deciding to graciously accept us (see What happens to the soul at the moment of salvation?).
+Instead, it’s always been about our Gods deciding to graciously accept us.
 The bottom line is this: our Gods are much easier to succeed with than the New Testament apostles.
 While the New Testament boys demand absolute perfection—so much so that you can’t even desire to sin if you’re a true believer—our Gods only require reverential submission from us.
 Because salvation is acquired through soul choices, and because our soul choices are not controlled by the depravity of our earthsuits, it is quite possible for us to succeed with our Gods in the midst of flesh that is filled with nasty impulses and desires.
 So while James demands that we rid ourselves “of all moral filth and evil” (Jam.
 1:21), our Gods simply demand right soul attitudes.

 It’s critical to realize that throughout the Gospels, we find Jesus speaking very harshly towards those who claim to have the kind of moral perfection that the New Testament apostles demand from Christians.
 He once told a parable of two Jewish men—one a pompous Pharisee like Paul, and the other a tax collector.
 In New Testament Israel, men who collected taxes for Rome were considered notorious sinners.
 Not only were they viewed as betraying their own kinsmen, but they were known for often overcharging their fellow Jews just so they could keep the extra money for themselves.
 To underscore how displeasing arrogance is to God and how salvation is obtained through right soul attitudes, not perfect behavior, Jesus told this parable: